#13 Most Cited800+ citations/year

 During an OSHA inspection, confined space operations receive immediate attention.
 If workers are inside a confined space during the inspection, the compliance officer will verify all elements in real time:

-- Attendant presence — is someone stationed at the opening during entry?
+• Attendant presence — is someone stationed outside the space?

-- Training records for every role: entrants, attendants, and entry supervisors
+• Training records distinguishing entrants, attendants, and supervisors

 Build Your Confined Space Program Before the First Entry